-• Use plate to increase bearing capacity (TPI2007): New to ANSI/TPI 1-2007 is an option to increase the bearing capacity of a truss when the plate over the bearing is positioned in a certain way.
+• Use plate to increase bearing capacity (TPI2007 and Later): Starting in ANSI/TPI 1-2007 there is an option to increase the bearing capacity of a truss when the plate over the bearing is positioned in a certain way.
 Using this option you are required to manually position the plate over the bearing correctly.
-The plate shall cover the bearing completely and the lowest edge be positioned within 1/4" of the bottom edge of the truss member.
+The plate shall cover the bearing completely and the lowest edge be positioned within 1⁄4" of the bottom edge of the truss member.
 This factor only works if the bearing is 18% or less overstressed.
 You will find a note on the drawing cautioning on the plate placement when the increase is being taken.

-• Use solid bar tension values for plate over splice: The "Use solid bar tension values for plate over splice" option is a tool for tension splices wherein the steel properties of the plate are highly Page 9 of 10 7/18/2014 stressed in tension, typically the bottom chord.
+• Use solid bar tension values when possible: This option is a tool for tension splices wherein the steel properties of the plate are highly stressed in tension, typically the bottom chord.
 You now have the option to check a splice joint and take advantage of the higher tension capacity of the connector when the "solid bar" of the plate is centered over the splice.
 Due to the stringent plate positioning requirements, these joints will be labeled as critical joints and would require quality control inspection.

-• Concrete Bearing Seat Plate: If your organization uses the USP STP concrete bearing plate product check this box.
-Trusses with concrete bearing types will show the "1.5x8 STP" near each concrete bearing.
+• Concrete Bearing Seat Plate: If you have the bearing set to concrete wall and Moisture Barrier Plates in your inventory, check this box and trusses with concrete bearing types will show Moisture Barrier Plates near each concrete bearing.